 10 of 10

-For a fancier dessert than flan, Pastel de Tres Leches is made with three types of milk, hence the tres leches name.
-The cake is soaked in a sauce of sweetened condensed milk, evaporated milk and heavy cream, and then topped with whipped cream.
+Tres leches cake is made, naturally, with three types of milk.
+A cake is generously soaked in sweetened condensed milk, evaporated milk and heavy cream.

 Easy to make, it takes time for it to be ready, so there's a lot of waiting.
 But it's worth every minute.
 Make a cake, similar to pound cake, poke it in many places, and refrigerate for 1 hour covered in sauce.
 The cake will soak in all the milky goodness.
 When it's time to serve, decorate with whipped cream and fresh fruit, or a sprinkle of cinnamon on top.